Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 Whenever a creature dies while at a font of power, they start to become one with its magical energy, eventually becoming absorbed.
 Each time the party benefits from a rest (including from Resolve) or fails a resurrection check, the dead creature gains one stack of **transcendence,** which represents the gradual absorption of their soul by the font.
 Whenever you gain a stack of transcendence that increases your transcendence to a level greater than or equal to 7 + your Focus, you must make a Focus (Fontcraft) skill check with a difficulty of 10 + your current transcendence.
 If you fail, you disappear as your spirit slips away forever.

 As a downtime activity, your allies can attempt to **Resurrect** you.
-They must succeed on three separate skill checks, with a difficulty of 15 + your Transcendence.
+They must succeed on three separate skill checks, with a difficulty of 15 + your Transcendence, adding a bonus of 5 times the danger level of the area you are resting in.

 They may make as many of these skill checks in a single downtime activity as desired, but remember that the target gains transcendence after each failure.
 This skill check always uses Focus, but the skill used and which species you reincarnate as varies based on the vessel used, as shown in the table below.
 If multiple party members are performing this downtime activity, use the rules for [group skill checks](rules/skills/making-skill-checks?id=group-skill-checks) instead.

 If more than one character uses the Resurrect downtime activity and both have proficiency in the required skill, use the highest skill modifier with advantage as per the standard rules for group skill checks.